Therapeutic care for young people who have experienced childhood trauma

 In addition, I provide therapy for young people and I oversee the development of Kites therapeutic support plans.

-Residential Manager, Brook House
+Residential Manager, Brook and Estuary House

 I have worked at Kites since 2007 and started as the first Office Manager to the company overseeing the implementation of new systems to the administration department.
 During my time at Kites, I have been responsible for Office Management, HR, Marketing, Finance and Director Support.